 Once downloaded, extract the .zip file.
 You will see a folder, that contains the following files.

 Double-Click the OSM2World.jar file and run the Java Application.
 The Application appears within a little black window.
 Click File–>and open the downloaded OSM File.

-Below is a screenshot, how the 3d data will look like, once the .osm file was loaded into the viewer.
+Below is a screenshot, of how the 3d data will look, once the .osm file was loaded into the viewer.

 My personal favorite is CADMapper.
 That Platform is also an Open Source Geographic Information System.
 But compared to the OpenStreetMap database, it has one huge advantage.

 It’s the advantage, that you can export 3D data for different software packages.
 At the moment the following software packages are supported.